Viking Medallions and Pendants

 enlarged JPEG image.

 In Viking times it was common to use coins as pendants.
 This is a coin in honor of Ullr, designed in the fashion of the Viking age, but NOT a copy of an existing artifact.
 The front shows Ullr in conventional fashion on skis with bow and arrow in hand.
-The back is a classic cross of double-lines (guides to cutting the coin into quarters) with the text VINLANDMONETA (trans: Vinland Money).
-Note that the text terminator on the inscription is a Thor's Hammer, rather than the Cross used by Christain Vikings of the tenth century.
+The back is a classic cross of double-lines (guides to cutting the coin into quarters) with the text VINLANDMONETA (translation: Vinland Money).
+Note that the text terminator on the inscription is a Thor's Hammer, rather than the Cross used by Christain Vikings on similar coins of the tenth century.
 The coin is actually minted between hand engraved dies, so no two are identical, and the edges are irregular.
 Like many peroid coins, it is very thin (.059") and light, and a bit less than 7/8" in diameter.
-It comes in silver and bronze.
-The silver version is 90% silver, a bit less pure than Sterling (92.5%), but more typical of the better period coinage.
-The bronze is 95% copper and 5% zink, again typical of period coinage.
-Both have soldered sterling silver jump rings.
-The silver penny is $15, and the bronze is $(out of stock).
+It's minted from "coin silver", which is 90% silver, a bit less pure than Sterling (92.5%), and more typical of the better period coinage.

 Click here for an